-Building a reliable integration is difficult, often highly repetitive.
-Once you get past properly authenticating your app, there are lots of issues one has to address when talking to the external system.
+Building a reliable integration is difficult and often highly repetitive.
+Once you get past properly authenticating your app, there are many issues one has to address when talking to the external system.
 Webhooks are unreliable, so how do I ensure my system always has the most up-to-date data?
 Communicating over the network is unreliable, so how do I make actions reliable?
 How do I respond to specific changes in state?

 Additionally, some remote APIs can be difficult to model.
 For example, Shopify products have many variants as child resources.
-If you want to model products and product variants separately in your app, you also need to deal with the fact that a product variant being deleted results in a product update payload, with a variants list containing all variants except the one that was deleted.
+Suppose you want to model products and product variants separately in your app.
+In that case, you also need to deal with the fact that a product variant being deleted results in a product update payload, with a variants list containing all variants except the one that was deleted.

-Gadget connections provide all the things you need to reliably integrate with external systems.
+Gadget connections provide everything you need to integrate with external systems reliably.
 There are three major pieces Gadget provides when installing a connection on your Gadget app:

-- Effects: For third-party systems which provide APIs that allow you to run actions on remote systems, such as sending an email, Gadget will provide effects that allow you to easily perform those actions.
+- Effects: For third-party systems which provide APIs that allow you to run actions on remote systems, such as sending an email, Gadget will provide effects that allow you to perform those actions easily.

 - Client: When Gadget doesn't do exactly what you need, an authenticated client is available for your custom code effects to use.